Older people dying on job at higher rate than all workers

 Transportation accidents account for a large portion of fatal workplace incidents among both older workers and workers in general.

-The agency fined the San Francisco-based company $62,320 for allegedly failing to ensure that forklift operators were competent and wore seat belts.
+The agency fined the San Francisco-based company $62,320, saying it had failed to ensure that forklift operators were competent and wore seat belts.

 The company is appealing the penalties, according to OSHA.